 5. The regulations governing safe practice, 243 CMR 5.08, and other applicable regulations and guidelines shall be observed in the clinic.

-(b) An intern in Massachusetts who participates in a internship program that is not located in a clinic operated on the premises of a Committee approved school shall be registered with the Committee by the school in which the intern is enrolled.
+(b) An intern in Massachusetts who participates in an internship program that is not operated by a Committee approved school shall be registered with the Committee by the school in which the intern is enrolled.

-(c) If the Committee determines that an internship program is being operated in violation of applicable regulations and guidelines, the Committee shall inform the acupuncture school with which the internship program is affiliated of the nature of the violations and the time in which the violations must be corrected.
+(c) If the Committee determines that an internship program is being operated in violation of applicable regulations and guidelines, the Committee shall inform the acupuncture school with which the internship program is affiliated of the nature of the violations and the time by which the violations must be corrected.
 If the violations are not corrected the Committee may order that the program be discontinued.
 The Committee may, if the Committee determines that the health, safety or welfare of the public is threatened, order that the program be discontinued until the Committee is satisfied that any violations have been corrected.

 (5) Postgraduate Clinical Training Programs.

-(a) The Committee may approve postgraduate clinical training programs in Massachusetts sponsored by Committee approved acupuncture schools, hospitals licensed by the Joint Commission for the Accreditation of Hospitals, and other organizations that the Committee, in its discretion, deems appropriate to sponsor postgraduate clinical training programs in acupuncture in Massachusetts.
+(a) The Committee may approve postgraduate clinical training programs in Massachusetts operated by Committee approved acupuncture schools, hospitals licensed by The Joint Commission, and other organizations that the Committee, in its discretion, deems appropriate to operate postgraduate clinical training programs in acupuncture in Massachusetts.

-5.04: continued

 (b) An individual participating in postgraduate clinical training shall:

-1. have a temporary license to practice acupuncture in Massachusetts;
+1. have a full or temporary license to practice acupuncture in Massachusetts;

 2. be a graduate of a Committee approved acupuncture school;